 The wood is free to enter, 24 hours a day, 365 days a year.
 However, we ask visitors to abide by a simple code to respect the natural environment and to ensure safety.
+Note that motorbikes and quads are not allowed in our wood due to the damage they cause to the undergrowth.

 - Paths: Please keep to the paths.
 The paths were installed to improve year round access and to preserve the flora of the woods for future generations.
 Please do not walk or cycle off the paths, especially in boggy areas where rare plants are easily damaged.